benbass/OrangeJam/README.md

   (adjust path to your jdk17 installation)

 ## Supported platforms
-- Android: fully supported with plugin metadata_god: ^0.5.2+1
+- Android: fully supported with plugin metadata_god: ^0.5.2+1.
+Newer version 1.0.0 causes build issues on real device.
-- iOS: Plugin metadata_god is not needed but must be ^1.0.0 for build.
-And call "pod update flutter_sound_core" after switching from metadata_god version 0.5.2 before building!
-Serious issue: audiotags is used on Android to update metadata (metadata_god 0.5.2 doesn't update artwork) but audiotags prevents iOS build, in the same way metadata_god 0.5.2 does.
-If audiotags is removed and with it all references to it, app is being built on iOS with list of audio files from the devices's music library.
-Files can be played.
-Considering creating branch for iOS.
-Next issues to fix: artwork can't be retrieved, some audio files are truncated.
+- iOS: see readme in main_ios branch